Contextualized Evaluations: Judging Language Model Responses to Underspecified Queries

 \section{Acknowledgments}

-First, we are thankful to all the human annotators who took time to participate in our studies.
+First, we thank all the human annotators who took time to participate in our studies.
 We also thank the following people for helpful discussions and comments: Sihao Chen, Doug Downey, Greg Durrett, Varsha Kishore, Nelson Liu, Nicholas Lourie, Vishakh Padmakumar, Valentina Pyatkin, Elizabeth Sieber, Luca Soldaini, David Wadden, Dan Weld, Michael Zhang and members of the Semantic Scholar research group at Ai2.
 Finally, we are grateful to the TACL reviewers and our action editor Omri Abend for their thoughtful comments and suggestions.